-At any time prior to reaching a determination of responsibility, the University may, at the request of either the complainant or respondent, facilitate a voluntary informal resolution process, such as mediation, that does not involve a full investigation and hearing process.
+At any time prior to reaching a determination of responsibility, the University may, at the request of either the complainant or respondent, facilitate a voluntary informal resolution process, such as mediation, that does not involve a full investigation and adjudication.
 The University will not offer an informal resolution process unless a formal complaint is filed, and the University must obtain the parties' voluntary, written consent to the informal resolution process.
-Written consent to initiate the voluntary informal resolution process must be sent to the Title IX Coordinator via official University email.
+Written consent, to initiate the voluntary informal resolution process must be sent to the Title IX Coordinator via official University email.

-The University will not require as a condition of employment (or continuing employment or enjoyment of any other right) waiver of the right to an investigation and hearing process for formal complaints.
+The University will not require as a condition of enrollment (or continuing enrollment or enjoyment of any other right) waiver of the right to an investigation and adjudication of formal complaints.
 Additionally, the University will not require the parties to participate in an informal resolution process.